Skip to content

 Here’s a quick breakdown of the top Google Voice alternatives:

-ProviderStarting priceUnlimited calling to US & CanadaSMS/MMS to US & CanadaShared phone numbersAdditional phone numbersAverage G2 rating
+ProviderStarting priceBest forUnlimited calling to US & CanadaSMS/MMS to US & CanadaShared phone numbersAdditional phone numbersAverage G2 rating

-Google Voice$17 per user per month (must have Google Workspace)Unlimited calls to Canada from the US onlyUS customers onlyRequires upgrade (ring groups only)4.1 out of 5
+Google Voice$17 per user per month, including a Google Workspace subscriptionTeams with an existing Workspace subscriptionUnlimited calls to Canada from the US onlyUS customers onlyRequires upgrade, ring groups onlyX4.1 out of 5

-OpenPhone$15 per user per month$5 per number per month4.7 out of 5
+Quo$15 per user per monthGrowing teams that need collaboration and automation tools$5 per number per month4.7 out of 5

-Grasshopper$14 per user per monthMMS messaging for local numbers only$9 per number per month3.9 out of 5
+Grasshopper$14 per user per monthTeams that need multi-digit extensionsMMS messaging for local numbers onlyRequires upgrade$9 per number per month3.9 out of 5

-Dialpad$15 per user per monthUS and Canadian customers onlyRequires upgrade, then $5 to $15 per month4.4 out of 5
+Dialpad$15 per user per monthContact centers needing call monitoring featuresUS and Canadian customers onlyRequires upgrade, then $5 to $15 per month4.4 out of 5

-1. OpenPhone: Best Google Voice alternative for small businesses and growing teams
+1. Quo (formerly OpenPhone): Best Google Voice alternative for growing teams

 Pros